mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * For each non-empty leaf node, verify the signature on the KeyPackage.

-* Identify a leaf in the `tree` array (any even-numbered node) whose `key_package` field is identical to the the KeyPackage.
+* Identify a leaf in the `tree` array (any even-numbered node) whose `key_package` field is identical to the KeyPackage.
 If no such field exists, return an error.
 Let `index` represent the index of this node among the leaves in the tree, namely the index of the node in the `tree` array divided by two.